-In an effort to dispel some of the rumors and numerous questions about appropriate canine diets, our doctors have put together this statement of their opinions and recommendations in regards to grain-free dog foods.
+In an effort to dispel some of the rumors and numerous questions about appropriate canine diets, Dr. Christman has put together this statement of her opinions and recommendations regarding grain-free dog foods.

 As you may know, the FDA is in the process of an on-going investigation of a potential dietary link between